-The Ramayana ( Sanskrit:Rāmāyaṇam) is an ancient Indian epic poem which narrates the struggle of the divine prince Rama to rescue his wife Sita from the demon king Ravana and Afterwards Rama's return to Ayodhya to be crowned king.
+The Ramayana ( Sanskrit:Rāmāyaṇam) is an ancient Indian epic poem, which narrates the struggle of the divine prince Rama to rescue his wife Sita from the demon king Ravana, and afterwards Rama's return to Ayodhya to be a crowned king.

 1. Bala-Kanda, book of childhood

 2. Ayodhya-Kanda (steps 7 and 8 of the universal path)

 Books 1-6 are an allegory of step 1 - 15 of the universal path.

 Hanuman represents the developed human soul (tarotcard 10) - not the spiritual Jivatma.

 Rama examines Sita in the Yuddha-Kanda for purity (the result of the lunar phase - at the end of the lunar phase of step 15.4 of the universal path).